Präteritum / Imperfect – Examples with Tables & Exercises for the Simple Past Tense in German

 Both terms are used to indicate the simple past tense, which is commonly found in literature and written reports.

-Find the correct word in the Präteritum.
-Complete the following 15 tasks ⏬ to see how well you understand the topic.
+Complete the following 15 tasks ⏬ to see how well you understand this tense.

 Summary